 In the closing plenary it was mentioned that there is a modified Low-delay B referencing structure used in JVET, described in JVET-P0345.
 If that fits in the HEVC buffering capacity and we have adequate software/configuration files for it, we would want this in our CTC and test model document.
 The proponents of that contribution had provided test results in the HEVC context (with about 4.7% gain in luma and somewhat more in chroma).
 From a look at the contribution, it appeared that the only software impact is on the configuration files.
 However, it may violate the HEVC buffering capacity.
 Further study on this was encouraged.

-Draft revisions for coding-indepent code points for video signal type identification [G. Sullivan, T. Suzuki, A. Tourapis] [2020-05-22]
+JCT-VC-AM1003 Draft revisions for coding-independent code points for video signal type identification (Draft 1) [G. Sullivan, T. Suzuki, A. Tourapis] [2020-05-22]

 A corresponding MPEG CD ballot text was issued as N 19208, with a request to start the revision work issued as N 19207.